-a) European values (see chapter intercultural learning/education and identities/discourses) European values seem to be difficult to understand and talk about in particular interviews.
+a) European values

+European values seem to be difficult to understand and talk about in particular interviews of the second round.
 This can be seen with respect to the current status of European values: different understandings and definitions occur, indicating a lack of concept for European values.
 Nevertheless, equality seems to be a value shared by all, there is the feeling that a common set of European values is missing.
 It may be that more common goals exist, rather than shared values.
 Thus, it seems that a concept of European values is required, which should be distributed and known among (international) youth workers.

-More specifically, European values came up mainly in discussions (in a more global context also from perspective of non-Europeans) or in the form of goals (i.e. intention to become more international), raised predominantly by trainers at the beginning of the activity/training to compare situations and discuss differences between countries and across/beyond Europe (but not really dealt with).
-'Europe' is perceived as something very central but also constricting.
+More specifically, European values came up mainly in discussions (in a more global context also from perspective of non-Europeans) or in the form of goals (i.e. intention to become more international), raised predominantly by trainers at the beginning of the activity/training to compare situations and discuss differences between countries and across/beyond Europe (but not really dealt with, which was confirmed in a handful interviews (3)).
+In interviews (3) it is stated from different interviewees that European values were not a topic or subject in the training but in some cases informal discussions about refugees and EU policy happened.
+One interview raised critically a lack of concrete discussions and definitions about European norms and values, although the term European values is used quite often in the society.
+Thus, no European identity but a global citizenship is possible for this interviewee because he is acting in a global context.